 Arielle Kim

 What do you like about being a SPIRE Fellow?

 The people I have met through the SPIRE Fellows program are incredible!
 I have formed close friendships through the program, many with people who share my academic and career interests.
-Being in the same programs as my SPIRE peers also creates a more welcoming environment wherever I go.
+Being in the same programs as my SPIRE peers also creates a more welcoming environment wherever I go, whether it is a class, a conference, or even a new country.
 I am also grateful for the academic and professional support provided by SPIRE through panels, workshops, and funding, as well as the support from the directors and upperclassmen.

+Arielle Kim